NUS-Curiosity/VulZoo/README.md

 ./sync-processed.sh
 ```

 P.S.

-You can run `scripts/sync-statistics.py` to get the statistics of the VulZoo dataset.
+- You can run `scripts/processed/print-statistics.py` to get the statistics of the processed data.

 ## Data Sources